-Teacher: Alternatively we can say that if each of the two bulbs is shifting energy at the rate of 3 joule second -1, then the store associated with the cell must be emptying at the rate of 6 joule second -1.
+Teacher: Alternatively we can say that if each of the two bulbs is shifting energy at the rate of 3 joule inverse second, then the store associated with the cell must be emptying at the rate of 6 joule inverse second.

 Teacher: So, adding an equal resistor in parallel doubles the rate at which the cell's store of energy is depleted.